 The National Sailing Academy on Antigua was founded in 2010 and they offer Antiguan school children free sailing lessons.
 We decided to go back to school ourselves and experience what it’s like to sail a boat ourselves.

-If you are curious to see how I went and wondering what it takes to sail your own boat, keep on reading and check out the video below:
+If you are curious to see how I went, venturing off my luxury resort for the day, and wondering what it takes to sail your own boat, keep on reading and check out the video below: